Income-taxation-system-in-Indonesia

 Other Taxes

-The 10% VAT on the sales price in Indonesia is actually the current VAT rate applied by the government.
-It may change because the government, by law, is allowed to amend the objective tax to a minimum 5% and a maximum 15%.
+The government’s current VAT rate is 10% VAT on the sales price in Indonesia.
+However, It may change because the government can amend the objective tax to a minimum of 5% and a maximum of 15%.

-Moreover, if you want to import some products such as branded gadgets or shoes, be prepared to pay much more than you would in other countries because import duty rates could be up to 150% on the original sales price.
+Moreover, if you want to import products such as branded gadgets or shoes, you must be prepared to pay much more than you would in other countries.
+This is because import duty rates could be up to 150% of the original sales price.

 Daris Salam